Introduction to Metaphysics

 https://www.unimi.it/it/studiare/servizi-gli-studenti/servizi-studenti-con-disabilita

-An example of an acceptable concept map for the exam is available on the instructor's website.
+An example of an acceptable conceptual map for the exam is available on the instructor's website.

-The exam can be taken starting from the first session after the conclusion of the course and for a total of seven sessions.
+The exam can be taken starting from the first session after the course ends and will be offered for a total of seven sessions.

 M-FIL/01 - THEORETICAL PHILOSOPHY - University credits: 9